Plasma Cutter Nozzle Guide: Sizes, Types, and Maintenance

 Gas Constriction Physics

-• Constriction shapes momentum transfer, so molten metal ejects cleanly; improper geometry increases dross and taper.
+• Constriction shapes momentum transfer, so molten metal ejects cleanly.
+Improper geometry increases dross and taper.

 • Shielded and drag tip designs manage standoff and spatter, protecting the orifice and preserving laminar flow near the exit.

-• Thermal loading is extreme; copper alloys, hafnium inserts, and cooling paths are selected to limit erosion and maintain arc attachment stability.
+• Thermal loading is extreme.
+Copper alloys, hafnium inserts, and cooling paths are selected to limit erosion and maintain arc attachment stability.

-Match geometry to speed and precision requirements.
+Match geometry to your speed and precision requirements.

 Orifice Size and Amperage

-Constriction shapes the arc; orifice size sets how much current and gas the nozzle can handle without losing coherence.
+Constriction shapes the arc.
+Orifice size sets how much current and gas the nozzle can handle without losing coherence.
 Match orifice diameter to amperage: a small opening (e.g., 0.6 mm for a 20 A tip) focuses the arc for fine features and thin stock.

 As amperage rises, you need a larger orifice to pass higher gas flow, maintain arc stability, and cut thicker materials without blowout or double-arcing.